nabeelmsft/IoT/nvidia-jetson-nano/samples/iot-edge/README.md

-# Create and Deploy IoT Edge Module on NVIDIA Jetson device and send direct messages to the module
+# Create and Deploy Azure IoT Edge Module on NVIDIA Jetson device and send direct messages to the module

 ## Introduction